Why You Need to Reconsider OTP Authentication

 Sean Connolly, VP Systems Engineering, HYPR

 As part of the general security shift to multi-factor authentication (MFA), one-time passwords (OTPs) have become a common protocol that fulfills the “something you have” requirement of MFA.
 OTP authentication is fairly easy for organizations to integrate into their authentication strategies and upfront costs are low since most methods leverage users’ existing mobile devices.
 However, businesses can pay heavily for this expedient choice down the line.

-OTPs and time-based one-time passwords (TOTPs) are exactly what they sound like: they can only be used once.
+OTP authentication relies on OTPs or time-based one-time passwords (TOTPs), which are unique passcodes that can only be used for a single login instance.
 The next time a user wants to access an application or website, they will need a different OTP.

+So how does OTP authentication work?
 OTPs are usually generated with algorithms that make use of randomness.
 This makes it difficult for attackers to successfully guess and use them, unlike traditional passwords.
 Moreover, since they are used once only, people cannot reuse them across multiple accounts.
-This mitigates the risk from credential stuffing attacks that use breached passwords from other accounts.
+This OTP security tactic reduces the risk from credential stuffing attacks that use breached passwords from other accounts.